Dairy-Free, Gluten-Free Apple Butter & Pumpkin Muffins

 - Fold flour mixture into pumpkin-apple mixture using a rubber spatula.
 The batter will be very thick.

 - Portion 2 heaping tablespoons of batter into 10 muffins cavities.
 Use back of the teaspoon to make a small well in the middle of each muffin.
 Fill each well with 2 teaspoons apple butter.
-Portion a heaping scoop of batter onto each muffin, preferably using a No. 30 black disher (see Recipe Notes), trying to keep the apple butter in the center of the muffin.
+Portion a heaping scoop of batter onto each muffin, preferably using a No. 30 black disher (see Recipe Tips), trying to keep the apple butter in the center of the muffin.

 - Bake approximately 25-30 minutes, until done.
 If using a toothpick or knife to test for doneness, do not pierce into apple butter centers.
 Remove from oven and glaze and cooled.